jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 1. Be sure to be logged in Confluent Cloud, and have defined at least one compute pool.

-1. Create an Openrouter.ai api_key: [https://openrouter.ai/](https://openrouter.ai/), the model used is `qwen/qwen3-coder:free` which is free to use.

 ### Configuration File Setup